RocketChat/Rocket.Chat.RaspberryPi/README.md

 #### Put your chat server on the Internet for global access

-With your Rocket.Chat server up and running.
+With your Rocket.Chat server up and running, start another shell - typically (Ctrl-Alt-F2) or (Ctl-Alt-F3).

-Download ngrok:
+Login, download and start ngrok (see [ngrok.com](https://ngrok.com) if you need more information):

 ```
 curl  https://dl.ngrok.com/ngrok_2.0.19_linux_arm.zip -o ngrok.zip